Sb-CCL/university-notes/3 - Knowledge/Concepts/0 - Lab/Lab 4 - Beam Bending.md

 Strain = How much it "gives" or deforms.

 $$\epsilon = \frac{\Delta L}{L_0}$$
-Where:
+**Where:**
 - $\epsilon$ = Strain (unitless)
 - $\Delta L$ = Change in Length (m)
 - $L_0$ = Original Length (m)

 ## Young's Modulus ($E$)
 ---
 Young's Modulus is a material's **resistance to being stressed**, showing how still or flexible it is.

-Ex: a steel rod has a high Young's Modulus compared to rubber band.
+For example, a steel rod has a high Young's Modulus compared to rubber band.
 $$E = \frac{\sigma}{\epsilon} = \frac{FL_0}{A\Delta L}$$
-Where:
+**Where:**
 - $E$ = Young's Modulus (Pa)
 - $\sigma$ = Stress (Pa)
 - $\epsilon$ = Strain (unitless)